wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+ = Version 4.0.0 =
- = Version 3.1.0 =
+  * UI improvemnts for the polls (filters, border etc) = Version 3.1.0 =
-  * Poll creator can select number of allowed answers
+  * Poll creator can select number of allowed poll answers
-  * FB Sharing flow optimizations
+  * FB poll sharing flow optimizations
-  * Poll results can be shown from the Opinion-Stage dashboard = Version 3.0.0 =
+  * Poll results can be shown from the Opinion-Stage poll dashboard = Version 3.0.0 =
-  * New hybrid voting method allowing users to vote either via a social profile or completely  anonymously = Version 2.9.0 =
+  * New hybrid voting method added to the polls, allowing users to vote either via a social profile or completely  anonymously
+ = Version 2.9.0 =
-  * Added support for anonymous voting via cookies
+  * Added support for anonymous poll voting
  = Version 2.8.0 =
-  * Improved editing process of polls by adding a preview to the editing screen
+  * Improved editing process of polls by adding a preview to the poll editing screen
   * Additional layout customizations for polls - hide top bars, add bottom padding
   * Polls can now be reset
  = Version 2.7.0 =
-  * Additional lanugages support (German, Italian, Serbian)
+  * Additional poll lanugages support (German, Italian, Serbian)
-  * Additional customizations for the vote sharing process = Version 2.6.0 =
+  * Additional poll customizations for the vote sharing process = Version 2.6.0 =
-  * Additional customizations options to the poll: Define which filters to show, social sharing bar removal
+  * Additional customizations options to the poll: Define which poll filters to show, poll social sharing bar removal
   * Hiding vote option can be enabled / disabled by poll creator = Version 2.5.0 =
   * Added support for multiple selection polls
  = Version 2.4.0 =
-  * Better support for hiding user votes
+  * Better support for hiding user votes in the poll
   * Improved embed options to support both dynamic and constant width for the polls
   * Polls can now be closed from the Opininion-Stage dashboard = Version 2.3.0 =
   * Improved creation flow of polls
-  * Added basic report per poll in Opininion-Stage dashboard
+  * Added basic report per poll in the Opinion Stage polls dashboard
-  * Added account report in Opininion-Stage dashboard = Version 2.2.0 =
+  * Added account report in Opininion-Stage poll dashboard = Version 2.2.0 =
   * Polls are now localized for Arabic
-  * Better support for sidebars (300px)
+  * Better support for sidebar polls (300px)
-  * Supporting longer side texts
+  * Supporting longer side texts in polls
  = Version 2.1.0 =
   * Polls are now displayed properly in mobile environments
   * Additional built-in poll themes